 It’s taken a decade for responsive web design (RWD) to go mainstream since Cameron Adams first introduced the concept.
 The idea was ingenious – why can’t we design sites that adapt to the the viewport of the device it’s being viewed on?

 Responsive web design (RWD) is a web design approach aimed at crafting sites to provide an optimal viewing experience — easy reading and navigation with a minimum of resizing, panning, and scrolling—across a wide range of devices (from mobile phones to desktop computer monitors).
 A site designed with RWD adapts the layout to the viewing environment by using fluid, proportion-based grids, flexible images, and CSS3 media queries, an extension of the @media rule.
 Via Wikipedia.

 In other words, elements like images can be adjusted as well as the layout of those elements.
 Here’s a video that explains what responsive design is as well as why your company should be implementing it.
-We recently redeveloped the DK New Media site to be responsive and are now working on the MarTech Blog to do the same!
+We recently redeveloped the DK New Media site to be responsive and are now working on Martech Zone to do the same!

 The methodology of building a site responsive is a bit tedious as you need to have a hierarchy to your styles that are organized based on the size of the viewport.
 Browsers are self-aware of their size, so they load the stylesheet from top to bottom, querying the applicable styles for the size of the screen.
 This doesn’t mean you have to design different stylesheets for every size screen, you just need to shift the elements necessary.

 Operating with a mobile-first mentality is the baseline standard today.
 Best in class brands are thinking not just about whether their site is mobile-friendly but about the full customer experience.
 Lucinda Duncalfe, Monetate CEO

 Here’s an infographic from Monetate illustrating the potential benefits of creating one responsive design for multiple devices: